How Do You Treat Peroneal Tendonitis?

 Peroneal Tendonitis Causes

-As mentioned, peroneal tendonitis is typically an overuse injury.
+As we mentioned earlier, peroneal tendonitis is typically an overuse injury.
 So that means overtraining of any kind could lead to this condition.
 Still, certain forms of movement are more likely than others to trigger this condition.

 Hill running can cause peroneal tendonitis; as it puts your foot in a rolling position that adds pressure to the tendon on the the outside of your ankle.
 Similarly, marathoners and triathletes often develop this type of tendonitis, because their high-mileage training strains the peroneal tendons.